mojaloop/helm/monitoring/README.md

 ## Install Heapster

-`helm install --namespace=monitoring --name=heap stable/heapster -f heapster-values.yaml`
+`helm install --namespace=kube-system --name=heap stable/heapster -f heapster-values.yaml`

 Note that the affinity and tolerations are not being set correctly by the helm chart.
 One must manually set this in the deployment if desired until the issue is resolved.